Codax2000/MPSoC_RNN__EECS_598_Final_Project/README.md

 - Please make sure you have function and file comments

 ### Vivado Best Practices
-- Kindly use Vivado to create files.
-It manages the directory for you and stores it in the `vivado_project.srcs` folder.
 - Git only tracks the `.xpr` project file and the `vivado_project.srcs` folder.
 If there are any other folders that Git starts tracking (except for eventual physical constraints), please add them to the .gitignore file.
 - Have a separate simulation set for each simulation you want to run.
 This ensures you can still go back and debug if a higher-level simulation goes wrong.
-- If you would like to run simulations with VCS instead of Vivado, the Makefile from 598 has been modified for that purpose.
-Please still use Vivado to manage files.
+- If you would like to run simulations with VCS instead of Vivado, the Makefile is present in the directory, please use and update as necessary.
-- When writing testbenches, use `assert` statements to compare equality wherever possible so that you don't have to spend time with the waveform viewer. `$display()` statements are your friend, even just to find times and such in complex simulations.
 - Use Vivado IP where possible, especially with multiply-accumulate functions.
-Vivado has a DSP slice macro that can make life much easier.
+Vivado has a DSP slice macro that can make life much easier, in addition to block memories that can take `.mif` files, so we won't have to write anything.

+Creating a new simulation set is easy, but please be careful to keep things clean.
+To create a new simulation set:
+1. Copy the `template_tb` directory and add/change files as necessary, including writing `.mem` files.
+Please stick to the directory structure.
+1. Under the `Sources` tab, click the `+` button.
+1. Select the **Add or create simulation sources** radio button
+1. Select **Create Simulation Set** from the dropdown and enter the name of your new simulation set
+1. Click on `Add Files`, and select the all the files from your new directory.
+Note: you will likely have to select the `.mem` files manually, since Vivado will not add them automatically.
+1. Unless you are running toplevel simulations, make sure the **Include all design sources for simulation** checkbox is **unchecked**.
+This keeps the directory readable.
+1. Manually add whatever design sources you need.
+Yes, this is a little tedious, but it keeps things legible.
+1. To run your new simulation set, right-click the testbench module you created (or copied) and click **Set as Top**, then right-click on the simulation set itself and select **Make Active**.
+Click **Run Simulation** on the far left, and select the appropriate simulation to run.
+1. If you want to use the `output.csv` file to run analysis, you will find it in the `hdl_design.sim` folder, which is by default ignored when pushing to GitHub.
+Please copy it to the `python_scripts` directory to use it and push it to GitHub.

 ### SystemVerilog Coding Standards
 - Please add module headers with your name, the date of modification, and a brief description of the file, including detailed descriptions of inputs and outputs, such that a user can treat your module as a black box and that it works.